povauboin/MavLink_FrSkySPort/README.md

 Single Cell Lipo Voltage Monitor
 ================================
-INFO: comment line 87 & 88 in MavLink_FrSkySPort.ino to disable the "Single Cell Lipo Voltage Monitor" functionality to use reported Mavlink voltage instead.

 this increase the teensy functionality to measure all lipo cells separate via lipo balancer jack. this require teensy pins A0 to A5(6S Lipo) connected via an voltage divider resistor network.